U.S. Route 441 in Georgia: Athens through Baldwin

 After leaving the Athens Perimeter, US 441/SR 15 runs along a bridge over Sandy Creek through the Sandy Creek Nature Center.
 North of the vicinity of the nature center, a second northbound lane starts, and then another southbound lane, as the road becomes a four-lane undivided highway with center-left-turn facilities.
 South of the intersection with Bob Holman Road a railroad line flanks the west side of the routes, but north of a wide power line right-of-way, that line curves away from the road although it stays in close proximity to it.
-After the intersection with Newtown Bridge Road, the road becomes a four-lane divided highway.
+After the intersection with Newton Bridge Road, the road becomes a four-lane divided highway.
 Roughly around Richmar Road (CR 369) and Jarrett Road (CR 429) US 441/SR 15 enters Nicholson where a ceramics factory, a recycling plant and one other factory can be found.
 The tracks curve away again, just before the southwestern terminus of SR 334 across from Old US 441.
 North of SR 334, new US 441 bisects a local street named Wages Bridge Road with dead ends on both sides, and another one named Ed Bennett Road with one dead end on the southwest side, and an intersection on the northeast one.
-From there, the road briefly curves west-northwest to approach a pair of bridges over the same railroad line and Old US 441, then curves back to the northeast.
+From there, the road briefly curves west-northwest to approach a bridge over the same railroad line and Old US 441, then curves back to the northeast.
 After the north end of Old US 441, the road runs along the east side of those tracks although it curves away from those tracks south of the first intersection with Old Athens Drive and south of the intersection with Old Kings Bridge Road, which is also where the road becomes a four-lane undivided highway with center-left turn provisions.
 Around downtown Nicholson, the tracks move away from the road again before the intersection with Birch Street and the south end of Broad Street to follow the east side of Broad Street never to run along either side of US 441 again.
 The next intersection, however is the eastern terminus of SR 335 (Jefferson Drive), which is shared by a short local intersection named Mulberry Street.
 US 441 leaves downtown at the north end of Broad Street and the south end of Memorial Drive, which is at a small cemetery.
 A much larger cemetery can be found at the intersection with the north end of Memorial Drive.
-Just after the intersection with Berea Drive, the road becomes a divided highway again, eventually entering Commerce.
+Just after the intersection with Berea Road, the road becomes a divided highway again, eventually entering Commerce.